gabrielgodoy-zz/gabrielgodoy.github.io/projects/_posts/2016-03-19-intranet-azul.markdown

 layout: post
 client: Azul Seguros
 description: Revamping the intranet of a big brazilian insurance company
 categories:
     - project
     - work
-title: Intranet Azul
+project_name: Azul Seguros
 project_type: Site Intranet
-cover: "cover-portifolio-azul.jpg"
+cover: cover-portifolio-azul.jpg
 image_paths:
-  - "images/azulseguros-intranet-1.jpg"
+    - azulseguros-intranet-1.jpg
-  - "images/azulseguros-intranet-2.jpg"
+    - azulseguros-intranet-2.jpg
-  - "images/azulseguros-intranet-3.jpg"
+    - azulseguros-intranet-3.jpg
-twitter_text: Awesome work =)
+twitter_text: "Awesome work =)"
-published: true
 ---

-A Azul Seguros necessitava modernizar a sua intranet, que é utilizada por seus funcionários para gerenciar diversas informações internas da empresa.
-Junto com a criação da intranet, foi preciso planejar quais os tipos de conteúdo o cliente necessitaria atualizar sozinho, para que fosse criada a infraestrutura necessária.
+The company Azul Seguros needed to modernize its intranet.
+The intranet of the company is mainly used to manage internal communication directly to their employees.
+Together with the creation of the intranet, a research was needed to plan which areas would need a content management system, so the update could be done by them after delivery.

-### Tecnologias Utilizadas
+### Techs used
-Utilizando o CMS (Content Management System) Wordpress foi criada a nova intranet para a empresa Azul Seguros em 2015.
-Um tema exclusivo foi criado, juntamente com *custom widgets* e *plugins* para atender cada necessidade do cliente.
-O uso de *custom post types* e *custom fields* também se mostrou necessário para criar o tipo de conteúdo específico que o cliente desejava.
+The place where I was working chose to use Wordpress to manage the content of the new intranet.
+An exclusive theme was built, together with *custom widgets* and *plugins* to fill all the client needs.
+The utilization of custom post types and custom fields was a must also specially because of their diverse and dynamic content.